University of Papua New Guinea: Infrastructure

+National School of Arts

+The National School of Arts, based in Port Moresby, was amalgamated into the university in 1990.
+It had been established in 1972 as the Creative Arts Centre and opened a gallery in 1975.
+In 1976, it became the National School of Arts, and taught theatre, visual arts and music.

 Students

-There are more than 15,000 students annually in Port Moresby campuses, five open campuses and 13 study centres.
+There are more than 15,000 students annually in Port Moresby campuses, five open campuses, and 13 study centres.
 While the majority of the students are from Papua New Guinea, there are international students from other Pacific countries, especially from the Solomon Islands, who currently study at the university.
 The UPNG School of Law is currently the only law school in Papua New Guinea.
 The School of Business and Public Policy offers MBA and Masters in Economics and Public Policy programs.